 I usually use a rotisserie chicken carcass to make homemade broth, but any cooked chicken parts and/or a carcass will work.
 You can leave the skin on, or remove it if you want to reduce some of the fat.

 - Clean and chop the vegetables – You’ll be using a “mirepoix”, which is a combination of 2 parts onion, 1 part carrots, and 1 part celery.

 - Place cooked chicken carcass/parts into a large, heavy bottomed pot.
 Add the vegetables, herbs, and spices.
 Add enough tap water to cover all the ingredients by one inch.

 - Bring contents to a boil, then reduce the heat and simmer for 90 minutes.

 - Strain the broth to remove the bones, meat, skin, and herbs.
 Then allow it to cool before storing in the refrigerator.

-Chicken Broth + Video Recipe
+Chicken Stock vs Broth + Recipe and Video

 - 1 rotisserie chicken carcass bones and skin